Updated March 6, 2023

-It is the communication Protocol which provides bidirectional communication between the Client and the Server over a TCP connection, WebSocket remains open all the time so they allow the real-time data transfer.
-When clients trigger the request to the Server it does not close the connection on receiving the response, it rather persists and waits for Client or server to terminate the request.
+WebSocket is the communication Protocol that provides bidirectional communication between the Client and the Server over a TCP connection; WebSocket remains open all the time, so they allow real-time data transfer.
+When clients trigger the request to the server, it does not close the connection on receiving the response; it rather persists and waits for the Client or server to terminate the request.

-- This also enables the business around the world for real-time web application to enhance and to increase the feasibility.
+- This also enables the business worldwide for a real-time web application to enhance and increase the feasibility.

-- It provides the full duplex communication which helps in persisting the connection established between the Client and the Web Server.
+- It provides full-duplex communication, which helps in persisting the connection established between the Client and the Web Server.

 - It also lives up to the standards and provides the accuracy and efficiency stream events to and from with negligible latency.

 - WebSocket removes the overhead and reduce complexity.

 - It makes real-time communication effortless and efficient.

 Below are the features

 - It helps in broadcasting to multiple sockets at a time and handles the connection transparently.